muhajirdev/deepwork/README.md

 deepwork 1 hour
 ```

+After that, you can safely close the terminal.
+The script will still run in the background

 ## Supported Time Units

 DeepWork using [momentJS](https://momentjs.com/) for duration conversion.
 So DeepWork we support all duration unit that's supported by momentjs.
 Which means all of these units works